 Archaeological sites are protected from disturbance under the Archaeological Sites Regulation (O.I.C.
 2003/73) pursuant to the Historic Resources Act (R.S.Y.
 2002, c.
 109).
 No artifacts may be removed from an archaeological site without a permit.
 Collections are held in trust by the Government of Yukon for all Yukoners.

 The Yukon Archaeology Program is responsible for managing archaeological sites on Yukon lands and assists First Nations in archaeological site management on Settlement Lands.
-The program was established to support and fulfill the Government of Yukon's archaeological resource management and research responsibilities under the Yukon Historic Resources Act, and the Yukon Land Claim Heritage Sub-Agreement.
+The program was established to support and fulfill the Government of Yukon's archaeological resource management and research responsibilities under the Yukon Historic Resources Act, and Chapter 13 of the Umbrella Final Agreement.

 The program participates as a Technical Expert in the Yukon Environmental and Socio-Economic Assessment Act review process and works with Industry and developers in the implementation of Best Management Practices for heritage resources.

 Government of Yukon

 P.O.
 Box 2703 (L-2A)

 Canada Y1A 2C6

 Development Assessment Archaeologist